Absinthin: Biosynthesis

-The full biosynthesis of Absinthin in Artemisia absinthium has not been elucidated, but a great portion of it can be inferred from the natural product precursors required to access Absinthin.
-While terpenoids like Absinthin can be said to consist of isoprene "units," isoprene by itself is too stable and does not react directly.
+The full biosynthesis of absinthin in Artemisia absinthium has not been elucidated, but a great portion of it can be inferred from the natural product precursors required to access absinthin.
+While terpenoids such as absinthin can be said to consist of isoprene "units," isoprene by itself is too stable and does not react directly.
 Rather, the isoprene units are transferred and reacted as diphosphates.
-As the nomenclature for terpenes suggests, the first Absinthin precursor farnesyl diphosphate [A] contains 15 carbons, or 3 isoprene units.
-Diphosphate departure (1) generates a carbo-cation within the synthase, which can then be attacked by a carbon-carbon double bond at the opposing end of the molecule (2).
-The first stable intermediate in the biosynthesis pathway in Artemisia is likely Germacrene A [B], which has been previously identified in plant sesquiterpene pathways as a precursor to guaianolides.
+As the nomenclature for terpenes suggests, the first absinthin precursor farnesyl diphosphate [A] contains 15 carbons, or 3 isoprene units.
+Diphosphate departure (1) generates a carbocation within the synthase, which can then be attacked by a carbon-carbon double bond at the opposing end of the molecule (2).
+The first stable intermediate in the biosynthesis pathway in Artemisia is likely germacrene A [B], which has been previously identified in plant sesquiterpene pathways as a precursor to guaianolides.
 From there, hydroxylation (3) occurs, followed by oxidation (4) to an aldehyde directly followed by further hydroxylation (5) and formation of a carboxyl group.
-It is important to note the disappearance of the terminal carbon-carbon double bond after (4), as the reduction of this bond in the final product differentiates the Absinthin monomer from other Germacrene A downstream products.
+The disappearance of the terminal carbon-carbon double bond after (4), as the reduction of this bond in the final product differentiates the absinthin monomer from other germacrene A downstream products.
 This reduction does not necessarily occur at step (4), but may occur further downstream.
 With the carboxyl and hydroxyl group in position, the guaiano-lactone [C] formation via dehydration (7) can occur, as proposed for a general guaianolide pathway.
 Formation of the Absinthin sesquiterpene guaianolide monomer [D] from hydroxylation and double bond rearrangement (8,9) is then postulated to directly precede dimerization to Absinthin [E] via a naturally occurring Diels-Alder reaction [10], which is likely facilitated by the associated synthase even though the reaction itself can occur in good yields spontaneously, albeit slower than typical natural product biosynthesis.

-While no synthases specific to Artemisia absinthium have been sufficiently isolated to recreate this particular sesquiterpene formation in vitro, the general reaction scheme presented here portrays a likely scenario for Absinthin biosynthesis through the use of terpene intermediates utilized in the biosynthesis of Germacrene A, another sesquiterpene lactone.
+While no synthases specific to Artemisia absinthium have been sufficiently isolated to recreate this particular sesquiterpene formation in vitro, the general reaction scheme presented here portrays a likely scenario for absinthin biosynthesis through the use of terpene intermediates utilized in the biosynthesis of germacrene A, another sesquiterpene lactone.
 Enzymatic analogs from terpene biosynthesis which help rationalize the above proposed numbered biosynthetic steps are as follows: